Spider-Man babysits, Thor & Jane are married, and Matt Murdock is dead

 No ... really.

-And keep in mind in the vast Marvel Universe, the Normie Osborn you see in this preview is the same kid running around with Dylan Brock (Venom) reuniting with his Carnage symbiote.
+And keep in mind in the vast Marvel Universe, the Normie Osborn you see in this preview is the same kid running around with Dylan Brock (Venom) as he reunites with his Carnage symbiote.

 No ... really.